fastly/compute-js-static-publish/README.md

 ### The `static-publish.rc.js` config file <a name="static-publish-rc"></a>

-* `rootDir` - All files under this root directory will be included by default in the publishing, except for those that are excluded using some of the following features.
+* `rootDir` - _Required._ All files under this root directory will be included by default in the publishing, except for those that are excluded using some of the following features.
 Files outside this root cannot be included in the publishing.

-* `staticContentRootDir` - Static asset loader and metadata files are created under this directory.
+* `staticPublisherWorkingDir` - _Required._ Static asset loader and metadata files are created under this directory.
-  For legacy compatibility, if not provided, defaults to `'./src'`.

 * `kvStoreName` - Set this value to the _name_ of an existing KV Store to enable uploading of content assets to Fastly KV Store.
 See [Using the KV Store](#kv-store) for more information.